dotnet/machinelearning/docs/code/MlNetCookBook.md

 var mlContext = new MLContext();

-// Create the reader: define the data columns and where to find them in the text file. var reader = new TextLoader(mlContext, new TextLoader.Arguments {
+// Create the reader: define the data columns and where to find them in the text file. var reader = mlContext.Data.TextReader(new TextLoader.Arguments {
     Column = new[] {
         // A boolean column depicting the 'label'.